 Fire Behavior and Modeling Group

-Draft revisions to 2008 Fuel Model Guide to Alaska Vegetation
+UPDATED Fuel Model Guide to Alaska Vegetation--new version May 2018

-Your Input is Needed!
-The Fire Behavior and Modeling Group is leading a revision of the 2008 Fuel Model Guide.
-When complete, the revised guide will include better photo documentation, more fire behavior comments, suggestions for alternate fuel models to use under different conditions, and help with characterizing post-fire habitats.
+The Fire Behavior and Modeling Group led a revision of the 2008 Fuel Model Guide.
+The revised guide includes better photo documentation, more fire behavior comments, suggestions for alternate fuel models to use under different conditions, and help with characterizing post-fire habitats.